datacite/blog/_posts/2015-12-23-tips-for-the-non-profit-startup.md

 But for the most part I think the risk of trying to build too much yourself is bigger, in particular since many external services have monthly plans, and there are often several alternatives.
 The biggest consideration is the risk of lock-in, which is of course what all service providers are aiming for.

 ### Open Source where it is important
 The software written by DataCite staff to run the DataCite services is all open source, hosted in a [public Github repository](https://github.com/datacite).
-This is important for a number of reasons, best explained by Geoff Bilder, Jennifer Lin and Cameron Neylon in their [Principles of Open Scholarly Infrastructures](http://cameronneylon.net/blog/principles-for-open-scholarly-infrastructures/).
+This is important for a number of reasons, best explained by Geoff Bilder, Jennifer Lin and Cameron Neylon in their Principles of Open Scholarly Infrastructures [@Bilder2015].
 One nice side effect is that a number of important external services are free for open source projects, for example Github or the [Travis CI](https://travis-ci.org/) continuous integration service.

 What this doesn't mean is that all software that DataCite uses should be open source.
 I like the approach that ORCID has taken in the [ORCID Principles](https://orcid.org/about/what-is-orcid/principles):